DHIVYADHEEPAK/github_project/README.md

 ```

 F1-C comes up listening on `127.0.10.1`, and the CU registers to the AMF over N2.
+srsRAN Project — CU

+Built from the release_24_10_1 tag (commit ef4b0749a1).
+The processes, run in separate terminals:

+bash
+./build/apps/cu/srscu -c configs/cu.yml

+CU-CP listens for F1-C on 127.0.10.1:38472 and connects north to the AMF on 127.0.1.100:38412.

 ### 3. DU
 The shipped example config (`du_rf_b200_tdd_n78_20mhz.yml`) targets a physical USRP B200 over UHD — not usable for a virtual-RF testbed.
 It was copied to `configs/du_zmq.yml` and the `ru_sdr` block was rebuilt for ZMQ instead of guessing the argument syntax from a different srsRAN version: the actual argument names were confirmed by inspecting `lib/radio/zmq/radio_session_zmq_impl.cpp` and `radio_zmq_baseband_gateway.h` directly in the `ef4b0749a1` source tree, since `--device_args help` on this build doesn't print usage — it proceeds straight into initialization and fails (`ZMQ transmission channel arguments out of bounds`) if the args aren't already correct.